porfirioribeiro/staticmaps/packages/react/README.md

 This small package allows you to render static maps easly with react.

-It uses svg to render the tiles and the vectors for the MultiPolygon.
+It uses svg to render the tiles and the vectors for the Polygon.
 You can specify a bounding box or if you pass any shape, it will automatically find the bounds for the shapes you want to add.

 ![demo](demo.png)